Barbara Lang (film actress)

 Barbara Lang (born Barbara Jean Bly, March 2, 1928 – July 22, 1982) was an American actress and singer.

 Early life

 Lang was born March 2, 1928.
-She was a student at Eagle Rock High School and acted in little theater.
+She studied dramatics during her time at Eagle Rock High School and also supplemented this with appearances in little theater.

-Illness

-After having poliomyelitis Lang was told that she might never walk again.
-She turned to the Bible during this time and credited faith for performing a miracle.
+After contracting poliomyelitis, Lang was told that she might never walk again.
+She turned to the Bible during this time and later regained her ability to walk, which she credited to her faith.
 Shortly after being stricken, her legs and facial muscles were paralyzed, and she had difficulty speaking.
 The lingering effect she experienced most was tiring easily.

 Lang began singing in night clubs to pay her medical debts.
 She was a self-taught vocalist who trusted her accompanist to select each song's key and pitch.
 She eventually began singing regularly in Portland and San Francisco.

 Career

 Film

 She first came to the attention of Hollywood producers with appearances in six Death Valley Days episodes (1955–1956).
 In 1957, she signed a contract with Metro Goldwyn Mayer and was assigned to dramatic school.
 As a new star for MGM Lang played the female lead in House of Numbers (1957), co-starring with Jack Palance.
 It was filmed inside San Quentin Prison and in Mill Valley, California.

 Lang was at first named to star opposite Elvis Presley in Jailhouse Rock.
 Before being cast the movie was tentatively entitled Jailhouse Kid.
 In the Joe Pasternak production of Party Girl (1958), Lang played "Ginger D'Amour", a Chicago showgirl of the 1930s.